exo-lang/exo/docs/externs.md

     super().__init__("sin")
 ```

-- `"sin"`: The name of the external function as it will appear in the generated code.
+- `"sin"`: The name of the external function as it will appear in the Exo object code.

 ##### `typecheck(self, args)`